 He passed them to inspect the living room on the other side of the foyer, then headed up the stairs.
 His footsteps were as quiet as a cat’s, but soon they heard faint sounds like closets and drawers opening and closing.

 When a key jiggled in the door, Mr. Oscarson, being a fish, completely forgot about the stranger in the house as the pains in his stomach took over all thought.

 “Finally, we will be fed!”

-The aquarium was the first thing the family saw when they came through the front door, which was beneficial to the Oscarsons, and the impressive fish were good at drawing attention with their antics.
+The aquarium was the first thing the family saw when they entered the house, which was beneficial to the Oscarsons, and the impressive fish were good at drawing attention with their antics.

-Sure enough, the head of the house set his briefcase down and stepped briskly to the glass.
+Sure enough, their head caretaker set his briefcase down and stepped briskly to the glass.
 “Lily forgot to feed you this morning, didn’t she, my beauties?
 Let’s take care of that right now.”
 Hank picked up the food shaker and was about to sprinkle the flakes over the Oscarson’s waiting mouths when something flashed on the dining room floor and caught his eye.
 He frowned and set their food on the table.

 “Dammit!
 So close!”

-“Settle down.
+“Settle down, dear.
 He has more important things to do now.
-Like avoiding a very sharp weapon wielded by a stranger.”
+Like avoiding a stranger wielding a sharp weapon.”

 “Couldn’t he have given us one shake first?”